CodeReviewDAO/dxd_codereview/Reviews/507 - Odra - Casper Smart Contracts Framework/3 - MVP Docs/README.md

 ![](assets/doc4.png)

-Thus, in the reviewers' opinion, this submission should PASS with Notes.
+Thus, in the reviewer's opinion, this submission should PASS with Notes.

 # Recommendation